Gay Johannesburg | The Essential LGBT Travel Guide!

 Apartheid Museum -- Explore some of South Africa’s difficult past with a tour of the Apartheid Museum complex from Johannesburg.
 Follow the turbulent 20th-century history of apartheid through multimedia exhibits at this well-known museum.
 Get randomly assigned a race at the entrance and experience the museum differently depending on your assignment.
 If you only do one thing in Johannesburg, make sure this is it!

 Cradle Of Humankind & Sterkfontein Cave -- Immerse yourself in the history of human life at the incredible UNESCO World Heritage Site, the Cradle of Humankind.
 Learn how the region’s geology has made it a hotbed for fossil remains of human and ape ancestors, as well as many extinct creatures.
-Afterward, walk through Sterkfontein Caves to see the fossils of hominids such as Little Foot and Mrs. Ples, two of the greatest archaeological discoveries of our time.
+Afterward, walk through Sterkfontein Caves to see the relics of early humans such as Little Foot and Mrs. Ples, two of the most significant archaeological discoveries of our time.

 Soweto – Take a half-day tour of Soweto, a township in the Johannesburg area, with a guide to visit some of its most historically significant sites.
 You’ll see Nelson Mandela’s former house, Vilakazi Street (the only place in the world that has been home to two Nobel Laureates), the Hector Pieterson Memorial, and Freedom Square.
 Lunch is included at a local shebeen.